If We Can't Tolerate the Questions, We're Not on Firm Footing

 “Just trust God’s plan.”

-"His ways are higher than our ways."
+“His ways are mysterious.”

-The system couldn't hold both my questions and its authority.
+The system could not hold both my questions and its authority.
+So it made me choose.

 The Same Logic in Different Rooms